zbraniecki/l20n.js/README.md

    on the given entity

 ### ctx.localize(Array&lt;String&gt;, Function)

+Registeres a callback on the function passed as second argument.

+The callback binds the limited number of entities listed as an array of ids provided as the first argument to the callback function.

+It creates a wrapper around any running code that operates on the entities.
+The wrapper ensures that entities are available (asynchronously) and it gets fired whenever the value of the strings for the entities changes.

+This is the most common scenario and `localize` should be used for all running code that operates on l10n code and user interface.

 ### ctx.ready(Function)

 Fires the function passed as argument as soon as the context is available.